-Christie Brinkley Shows Off Incredible Legs In Black Mini Dress In Sultry New Photo
+Christie Brinkley Shows Off Incredible Legs In Black Mini-Dress In Sultry New Photo

 As fans know, Brinkley first starred in the popular musical as Roxie back in 2011.
 The actress recently sat down with Theater Mania to chat about her third stint in the role and how much fun she is having singing and dancing once again.

 “I’m having the time of my life.
 I love everything about the show so much.
-When I finished my run the first time, it was very emotional to sing “Nowadays,” thinking that it was the last time.
+When I finished my run the first time, it was very emotional to sing ‘Nowadays,’ thinking that it was the last time.
 Then I did London, and then I came back to Broadway, and then I headlined the national tour.”

-Brinkley continued on to say that along every step in her role, she just can’t believe that it’s happening to her and that she’s lucky enough to play the role.
+Brinkley continued on to say that along with every step in her role, she just can’t believe that it’s happening to her and that she’s lucky enough to play the role.

 View this post on Instagram